vidaud/seta/seta-doc/docs/general/how-runs.md

 To create a new Taxonomy, users can set it together with the document they are uploading:

-- In the API Interface, through the function *PUT /corpus* it is possible to upload the new taxonomy.
+- In the API, through the function *PUT /corpus* it is possible to upload the new taxonomy.

 - In the Communities Web Interface, it is also possible to create new taxonomies.
 This is possible when uploading a new document, inside the new resource, in there the user  can find the option to create them.